MileHacker Logo

 Ugali & Nyama Choma

 Ugali, the national staple, is a stiff porridge made from maize flour, with a neutral taste, acting as a scoop for stews.
-Nyama Choma, grilled meat (beef, goat, or poultry), is simply seasoned and cooked over charcoal until tender and smoky.
+Nyama Choma, grilled meat (beef, goat, or chicken), is simply seasoned and cooked over charcoal until tender and smoky.

-Find these widely at local eateries.
+Discover these widely at local eateries.

 Pilau & Wali na Maharage

-Pilau is fragrant spiced rice including meat or vegetables, rich in cloves, cinnamon, and cardamom.
+Pilau is fragrant spiced rice with meat or vegetables, rich in cloves, cinnamon, and cardamom.
 Wali na Maharage is a simple, nutritious meal of rice and beans in a light sauce, common and affordable.

 Pilau is a celebratory dish; Wali na Maharage is found everywhere.